-(1) Cash bonus subject to Rental Revenue growth and adjusted EBITDA targets which function independently.
-Threshold assumes both criterion achieve the threshold payout of 50%.
+(1) Cash bonus subject to rental revenue and adjusted EBITDA targets which function independently.
+For NEOs other than Mr. Olsson, the former CEO, the cash bonus also includes a component of achievement of individual business goals.
+Threshold assumes all criterion achieve the threshold payout of 50%.